 And then, a mere stone's throw away and we entered the large town of Albergaria-a-Velha, the old town.
 "Velha" means old.

-The Albergue de Peregrinos Rainha D. Teresa, is right along the Way and just before this roundabout below, in the center of town.
+The Albergue de Peregrinos Rainha D. Teresa, is right along the Way and just before this roundabout below, in the center of town, with a wire-like sculpture.
 Click on the link for their Facebook page for more information.

 If your Camino lands you in Albergaria-a-Velha for the night and you do not wish to stay in the albergue, click here to see the accommodations available.
 There are lots of cafés and other amenities in this town.